Paleo Chocolate Covered Donuts

 When donuts are cooked, dip in chocolate coating, letting excess drain off.
 Place on cooling rack with foil or parchment underneath to catch any drips.
 Optional toppings include chopped nuts, coconut flakes, or sprinkles (we love Miss Jones Bakes sprinkles!).
 Put in fridge or freezer until coating is hardened.

-This recipe is delicious as written, and substitutions are offered where possible.
-There is no substitution in this recipe for the almond flour.
+This recipe is best as written, and substitutions are offered where possible.
+If needed, you can subsitiute 1 cup cassava flour for the almond + tapioca.